 Either one of these options can work well, so you’ll want to test out unmodified and modified lighting setups and see what you prefer.
 Photographers will often use one or the other depending on whether they want a harsh, dramatic look (such as when photographing an athlete) or a softer, more feathery look (such as when creating a more gentle, flattering image).

 Adding in a Reflector

-Note that you technically don’t have to do this, but it’ll punch light under your subject’s nose and chin, which adds back some detail and prevents the shadows from overpowering the shot.
+Once you have your (main) key light, you can go ahead and add the reflector.
+Note that you technically don’t have to do this, but it’ll push light under your subject’s nose and chin to add back some detail and prevent the shadows from overpowering the shot.